-Students will participate in a practice-intensive experience that allows the student to experience the totality of care provided by an athletic trainer.
+Students will participate in a practice-intensive experience that allows the student to experience the totality of care provided by an athletic trainer as part of AT 762 or 763.
+Skill assessments will be conducted by the CCE in the clinical experience course not associated with the student's immersive experience.